 I am a Ph.D.
 Candidate in my sixth year at the University of California San Diego studying behavioral and experimental economics.
-My research uses laboratory experiments to examine how people make choices in controlled environments to understand how they think and make decisions in the world.
+My research uses laboratory experiments to examine how people make choices in controlled environments in order to understand how they think and make decisions in the world.

 In my free time, I like to play tennis, rock climb, and meet with friends for board games.
-I am also an avid poker player, escape room aficionado, and theater enthusiast.
+I am also an avid poker player, escape room aficionado, and musical theater enthusiast.

 My CV is available here.